east-sussex-county-council/Escc.WebStandards/README.md

 We are providing a public service, and it must be fully available to everyone.
 Pages should be functional, interesting and attractive – in that order.

 The residents of East Sussex are a disparate group.
-It is important that our pages are easy for everyone to use, including those who aren’t used to the web (26% of our population is elderly), who have disabilities which affect their use of the web, or who don’t have English as a first language.
+It is important that our pages are easy for everyone to use, including those who aren’t used to the web, who have disabilities which affect their use of the web, or who don’t have English as a first language.

 ## The East Sussex County Council brand

 Our brand includes the logo, wave pattern, font, colours and photos.
 All web pages and applications produced for East Sussex County Council must use our corporate brand.
-Our brand guidelines are available on our intranet (for staff), or by contact the Communications team.
+Our brand guidelines are available on our intranet (for staff), or by contacting the Communications team.

 Our [house style](https://www.eastsussex.gov.uk/about-this-site/housestyle/) sets out how you should phrase and punctuate text.
 It includes preferred spellings, alternative words, advice on plain English and making printed documents available online.

 Wherever possible, new developments should be branded as part of an existing East Sussex County Council website, not as a new, separate website.
-Any exception to this must be agreed with the Web Services Manager.
+Any exception to this must be agreed with the Head of Digital and Design Services.

 ## Browser compatibility